EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 ## Key Usage Bits

-For protocols such as X.509 [RFC5280] that specify key usage along with the public key, then the composite public key associated with a composite signature MUST have a signing-type key usage.
+For protocols such as X.509 [RFC5280] that specify key usage along with the public key, then the composite public key associated with a composite signature MUST only have a signing-type key usage.

-If the keyUsage extension is present in a Certification Authority (CA) certificate that indicates a composite key, then any combination of the following values MAY be present:
+If the keyUsage extension is present in a Certification Authority (CA) certificate that indicates a composite signature key, then any combination of the following values MAY be present:

 ~~~
 digitalSignature;